 Is marriage dying?

 The other day my brother-in-law said that now people will celebrate marriage anniversaries at 10 and 15 year milestones like currently people do for Silver and Gold anniversaries.
+True that.
+The seven year itch is down to three years.
+So, is marriage dying?

 Everything’s speeding up